 Civil Engineering is above average in terms of popularity with it being the #50 most popular degree program in the country.
 This means you won't have too much trouble finding schools that offer the degree.

 College Factual looked at 4 colleges and universities when compiling its 2024 Best Civil Engineering Schools in Minnesota ranking.
-Combined, these schools handed out 201 degrees in civil engineering to qualified students.
+When you put them all together, these colleges and universities awarded 218 degrees in civil engineering during the 2021-2022 academic year.

 Your choice of civil engineering school matters, so we have put together these rankings to help you make your decision.
 For our Best Overall Civil Engineering School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.